SteveObert/KatanaUSB_Midi_controller/README.md

-**Consider this unsupported beta software. ** If you get stuck, I may not be able to help you.

-* Note I had to compile the sketch with the "fast + LTO" setting (debug also works), otherwise the USB mini host shield would not work.
+** Note I had to compile the sketch with the "fast + LTO" setting (debug also works), otherwise the USB mini host shield would not work.
 You must select the Teensy option "MIDI" when powered externally (not connected to a computer).
 Also, you should use the modified versions of the MS3 library included above (top of page).

 Along with the Teensy 3.2, I use a Mini USB Host shield like this one: https://www.circuitsathome.com/usb-host-shield-hardware-manual/ along with the host shield library: https://github.com/felis/USB_Host_Shield_2.0.